Exploring Bluetooth Profiles and their Applications

 Bluetooth Profiles

 Bluetooth profiles are additional protocols that build upon the basic Bluetooth standard to more clearly define what kind of data a Bluetooth module is transmitting.
-While Bluetooth specifications define how the technology works, profiles define how it's used.
-Not all Bluetooth devices are compatible with all profiles.
-Check the specifications of both devices you want to connect through Bluetooth to make sure that they both support the required Bluetooth profile.
-Let us see a few profiles, features and their use cases/applications.
+While Bluetooth specifications define how the Bluetooth technology works, profiles define how it's used.
+Bluetooth development teams must ensure that both devices support the required Bluetooth profiles before integration.
+Not all Bluetooth devices are compatible with all profiles — check the specifications of both devices you want to connect to make sure they both support the required Bluetooth profile.
+Proper Bluetooth development practice includes referencing the application development guidelines for the profile being implemented.
+Let us see a few Bluetooth profiles, their features and use cases.

 Profile Name Features Applications Roles